LaytonGB/PaladinAura/README.md

 [Submit an issue report or feature request.](https://github.com/LaytonGB/PaladinAura/issues/new/choose)

 ## Changelog

+1.0.6
+- Paladins now have a Token Ability (ToggleAuraTarget) that allows them to toggle whether NPCs and Players recieve a buff to saving throws from their Paladin Aura.

 1.0.5
 - API now runs on any page with active player(s)